Katharos15/transeurasian-goblin/README.md

 # transeurasian-goblin
-This is the complete script that pre-processes the data needed for the program GOBLIN to perform its statistical analysis for the thesis of Katharina Celia Will submitted in partial fulfilment of the requirements for the degree of Bachelor of Arts in International Studies in Computational Linguistics at the University of Tübingen.
+This is the complete script that pre-processes the data needed for the program GOBLIN to perform its statistical analysis for the thesis of Katharina Will submitted in partial fulfilment of the requirements for the degree of Bachelor of Arts in International Studies in Computational Linguistics at the University of Tübingen.

 ## First Steps
 In order to start the proper reconstruction process with GOBLIN the following steps should be followed.